NCERT Book Solutions Class 6 Chapter 4

 (i) Water bodies (ii) Mountains (iii) Plains

-(i) To show symbols (ii) To find the main direction (iii) To measure distance
+(i) To show symbols (ii) To find the main direction (iii) To measure the distance

 (d) A scale is necessary